-An exclusive experience here will not fall shy of your expectations with conditions to be admired and a challenging round that awaits.
-This championship course is a fantastic representation of what it feels like to walk the fairways like a pro.
+An exclusive experience here will not fall shy of your expectations with conditions to be admired and a challenging round that awaits at Jumeirah Golf Estates.
+The Earth championship course is a fantastic representation of what it feels like to walk the fairways like a pro.

 As regular host to the DP World Tour, there have been plenty of the big names laying up and pitching in here including the likes of Henrik Stenson, Lee Westwood and Jon Rahm.
 Take it from us, this is one of the best courses in Dubai.

 On 265 acres of terrain lies man-made lakes, a vast area of landscaped gardens and the 18-holes that make up the Montgomerie.
 The expansive course has been given the magical and somewhat obscure architectural touch by Desmond Muirhead.
 Look out for the 13th hole where the green is shaped like the UAE, quite the addition to the already imaginative layout.
 The clubhouse is also an added feature with over 20 guest rooms and a pool for those off-course luxuries.

 Inspired by some of the best parkland courses around the globe, the Fire Course has a wonderful ability to effortlessly hug the curvature of the earth.
 Set in Jumeirah Golf Estates, it demands a tactical round in play, meaning your short game and lay up abilities need to be on fire, pardon the pun.
 With a challenging level of depth perception and club selection needed, the par-5’s are an absolute joy to play offering the chance to drive the ball over 300-yards.